Departures from February to November 2019

-Take a direct flight to Larnaca, Erkan or Paphos, depending on your departure airport.
-We transfer to Kyrenia and your hotel for the next seven nights, the 4-star superior Arkin Colony Hotel.
+Take a direct flight to Larnaca, Erkan or Paphos, depending on your departure airport and you will be met on arrival and transferred to Kyrenia and our hotel for the next seven nights.

 This morning we have a guided orientation of Kyrenia, blessed with the most beautiful harbour in Cyprus and set against majestic mountains that bring cooler air and encourage greener landscapes.
 Kyrenia underwent a renaissance during British rule, as roads were built and the harbour was developed, turning it into a bustling port town.